hoy25/INFSCI-1740-DS-Soccer-athletes-Athe/README.md

 **Plot Generation**: Utilizes ggplot2 and the mean() function with the x and y coordinate and grouped by player position

 **Aesthetics and visuals**: Adjusted the text to ensure readability.
 Did not add size to geom_point() to increase precision.

+### Soccer Field Data Vizulation:

+**Purpose**: The point of this plot is to add a unique spin onto the vizualations and their representation.
+The overall plot, called Shot Attempts and Goals, illustrates the x and y coordinate of the data upon the position of the shot attempts Pitt had against the games they played.
+This allows for a better understanding of the positioning of where the shots were taken amongst the field view, rather than an x and y axis and a bunch of points scattered.

+ **Plot Generation**: Inside of Rstudio, I utilized the tidyverse library to integrate ggplot to create an aethethically pleasing plot of the data.
+However, to create the numerous shapes and lines of the soccer field, I composed a function in order to do - which I called in the creation of the plot.

+ **Aesthetics and visuals**: Instead of a boring black and white plot, I decided to boost this appeal by incorperating colors and emphasizing text to make it bolder and bigger - to place signifigance of the important aspects to make it simplifer for the audience to see.